How Powerlifting Can Improve Your Bodybuilding

 Choosing a Powerlifting Federation and MeetThere are numerous powerlifting federations that host meets across the United States; some are local while others are nation or worldwide.
 My suggestion would be to check the United States Powerlifting Association's (USPA) website, www.uspa.net, to see if they offer any meets close to where you live.
 The USPA is not the only quality federation but I suggest this federation for the following reasons:

-The USPA offers meets across the country that vary from open meets that anyone may compete in to National or World meets that require qualification.
+The USPA offers meets across the country that varies from open meets that anyone may compete into National or World meets that require qualification.
 The USPA rulebook is 48 pages and covers every aspect of the meet, equipment, lift requirements, commands, referee information and it provides several visual examples to ensure the rules are clear and uniformly enforced.

 Anyone with a federation membership can sign up for the open meets and there is a USPA National Meet in Las Vegas if your numbers qualify.
 Additionally, USPA lifters can compete at International Powerlifting League (IPL) World Meets if their numbers are high enough to qualify.